 Chad T. Marriott

-Prior to joining Stoel Rives, Chad was a consultant with Pacific Energy Ventures, LLC where he advised on siting and regulatory issues related to wave energy and tidal energy projects and contributed to the Siting Methodologies for Hydrokinetics handbook published on behalf of the U.S. Department of Energy in 2009.
+Prior to joining Stoel Rives, Chad was a consultant with Pacific Energy Ventures, LLC where he advised on siting and regulatory issues related to wave- and tidal-energy projects and contributed to the Siting Methodologies for Hydrokinetics handbook published on behalf of the U.S. Department of Energy in 2009.
 He also served as a legal intern for the U.S. House of Representatives Committee on Oversight and Government Reform in Washington, D.C. and as a law clerk for the U.S. Department of Justice, Environment & Natural Resources Division in Sacramento.

-- Represented Enel Green Power North America, Inc. in the negotiation of a cash equity investment by GE Capital subsidiary EFS Buffalo Dunes, LLC, for the acquisition of a 51% stake in the 250 MW Buffalo Dunes wind project in Kansas.
+- Represented Enel Green Power North America, Inc. in the negotiation of (1) a cash equity investment by GE Capital subsidiary EFS Buffalo Dunes, LLC, for the acquisition of a 51% stake in the 249.75 MW Buffalo Dunes wind project in Kansas and (2) a subsequent $260 million tax equity investment by JPM Capital Corporation, Wells Fargo Wind Holdings, MetLife, and State Street Bank and Trust.

 - Represented ImMODO International Corporation in the sale of a portfolio of 15 small solar photovoltaic projects in Tulare County, California totaling approximately 22 MW, to an institutional investor.
 The projects have power purchase agreements with Southern California Edison and Pacific Gas & Electric.